malcomio/smart_app_banners/README.txt

 INTRODUCTION
 ------------

 This module provides the relevant metadata to display native application install banners for iOS and Android.

-The app allows site managers to configure details of the apps and the pages where the banners should appear.
+The module allows site managers to configure details of the apps and the pages where the banners should appear.

 For more information on iOS Smart App Banners, see https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html